Person reviewing credit report deciding whether to pay off collections or wait for them to age off

 Quick Answer

 Whether to pay off collections or wait depends on your timeline and goals.
 Collections fall off your credit report after 7 years from the original delinquency date.
 However, unpaid debts can still block loan approvals and cost you higher rates.
-As of July 2025, newer FICO and VantageScore models weigh paid collections far less than unpaid ones.
+Newer FICO and VantageScore models weigh paid collections far less than unpaid ones, and in some cases ignore paid collections entirely.

-With newer credit scoring models shifting how they treat paid versus unpaid collections, the calculus has changed meaningfully in 2025.
-Your decision should hinge on debt age, scoring model used by your lender, and your immediate credit needs.
+With newer credit scoring models shifting how they treat paid versus unpaid collections, the calculus has changed meaningfully.
+Your decision should hinge on debt age, the scoring model used by your lender, and your immediate credit needs.
+These three variables interact in ways that make a generic answer essentially useless.

 How Do Collections Actually Affect Your Credit Score?

-The damage from a collection can vary widely depending on your starting score.
+The damage from a collection varies widely depending on your starting score.
 According to myFICO’s credit education resources, a single collection can drop a score in the 780 range by up to 100 points, while someone already at 620 may see a smaller drop.
-This asymmetry matters when you are deciding whether to pay off collections or wait.
+That asymmetry matters here.
+The higher your score before the collection hits, the more you stand to recover by resolving it.

 The Medical Debt Exception